pxlxingliang/abacus-test/README.md

 - `example_template`: a list of examples, should at least has `STRU` file in each example folder.
 - `input_template`: the template of INPUT file.
 If is not null, all example will use this file as INPUT file.
 - `kpt_template`: the template of KPT file.
 If is not null, all example will use this file as KPT file.
+- `strus`/`stru_format`: Translate the structure file from `stru_format` to ABACUS stru. `strus` should be str or list of str which is the path that dpdata can read, and `stru_format` should be str that dpdata supportted.
+The common format is "poscar" for POSCAR, "deepmd/npy" for deepmd npy.
+Special format is "cif" for CIF file.
+If these two keys are setted, then `example_template` will be ignored, and the translated STRU will be put in a new folder named by 000000, 000001, 000002, ...
 - `mix_input`: the mix of INPUT parameters.
 If is not null, will generate all combinations of the parameters for each example.
 Such as: {"ecutwfc":[50,60,70],"kspacing":[0.1,0.12,0.13]}, will generate 9 INPUTs.
 If one need combine the parameters, should use '|' to connect them, and the value should be also combined by '|'.
 Such as: {"ecutwfc|kspacing":["50|0.1","60|0.12","70|0.13"]}.
 - `mix_kpt`: the mix of KPT parameters.
 If is not null, will generate all combinations of the parameters for each example.
 There are three types to define the kpt parameters:
     - One Int number defines the K points in a/b/c direction, and the shift in G space is (0 0 0).
 Such as: 4, means 4 4 4 0 0 0.